rive-app/rive-ios/README.md

 ```

 ### Mixing

-Mixing goes further than just playing multiple animations at the same time, animations can use a mix factor between 0 and 1, to allow multiple animations effects to blend together.
-The high level views do not expose this currently. but you can wrap your own render loop around the core libraries.
+Mixing goes further than just playing multiple animations at the same time, animations can use
+a mix factor between 0 and 1, to allow multiple animations effects to blend together.
+The high
+level views do not expose this currently. but you can wrap your own render loop around the core
+libraries.
 The advance function is where you can specify a mix factor.

 ### Delegates & Events
 The `rive-ios` runtime allows for delegates that can be set on the `RiveViewModel`.
+If provided,
-If provided, these delegates will be fired whenever a matching event is triggered to be able to hook into and listen for certain events in the Rive animation cycle.
+these delegates will be fired whenever a matching event is triggered to be able to hook into and
+listen for certain events in the Rive animation cycle.

-Currently, there exist the following delegates: `RivePlayerDelegate`, `RiveStateDelegate`, and `RiveInputDelegate`.
+Currently, there exist the following delegates:
 - `RivePlayerDelegate` - Hook into animation lifecycle events
     - `loop`: `(animation animationName: String, type: Int) {}`
     - `play`: `(animation animationName: String, isStateMachine: Bool) {}`